German colonial empire: Bismarck moves towards a colonial policy (1878–1883)

 The shift in Bismarck's policy on the acquisition of colonies began as part of his 1878 Schutzzollpolitik policy on the protection of the German economy from foreign competition.
 The beginning of his colonial policy in connection with the Schutzzollpolitik was the acquisition of Samoa, where there were significant German economic interests.
-In June 1879, as Imperial Chancellor, he acknowledged the "Treaty of Friendship" agreed between the Samoan chiefs and the German consul in Samoa in January 1879, with the result that the consul assumed control of the administration of the city of Apia on the island of Upolo, along with the consuls of Britain and America.
+In June 1879, as Imperial Chancellor, he acknowledged the "Treaty of Friendship" agreed between the Samoan chiefs and the German consul in Samoa in January 1879, with the result that the consul assumed control of the administration of the city of Apia on the island of Upolu, along with the consuls of Britain and America.
 In the 1880s, Bismarck would unsuccessfully attempt to annex Samoa several times.
 The western Samoan islands, which included Apia, the main city, became a German colony in 1899.

 In April 1880, Bismarck actively intervened in domestic politics in favor of colonial matters, when he presented the Samoa Bill to the Reichstag.
 It had been endorsed by the Federal Council, but was rejected by the Reichstag.
 The bill would have provided German financial support to a private German colonial trade company that had fallen into difficulties.

 In May 1880, Bismarck asked the banker Adolph von Hansemann to produce a report on German colonial goals in the Pacific and the possibility of enforcing them.
 Hansemann submitted his Memorandum on Colonial Aspirations in the South Seas to Bismarck in September of the same year.
 The proposed territorial acquisitions were almost all taken or claimed as colonies four years later.
 Those Pacific territories that were claimed in 1884 but not taken were finally brought under German colonial administration in 1899.
 Significantly, Hausemann was a founding member of the New Guinea Consortium for the acquisition of colonies in New Guinea and the Pacific in 1882.

 In November 1882, the Bremen-based tobacco merchant Adolf Lüderitz contacted the Foreign Office and requested protection for a trade station south of Walvis Bay on the southwest African coast.
 In February and November 1883, he asked the British government whether the United Kingdom would provide protection to Lüderitz's trade station.
 Both times the British government refused.

 From March 1883, Adolph Woermann, a Hamburg bulkgoods trader, shipowner, and member of the Hamburg Chamber of Commerce, engaged in extremely confidential negotiations with the Foreign Office, which was headed by Bismarck, for the acquisition of a colony in West Africa.
 The reason for this was the fear of tariffs that Hamburg traders might have to pay if the whole of West Africa were to come under British or French control.
-Finally a secret request from the Chamber of Commerce to Bismarck for the establishment of a colony in West Africa was submitted to Bismarck on 6 July 1883, stating that "through such acquisitions, German trade in Trans-Atlantic lands could only be given a firmer position and a surer support, while without political protection trade cannot now thrive and progress."
+Finally, a secret request from the Chamber of Commerce to Bismarck for the establishment of a colony in West Africa was submitted on 6 July 1883, stating that "through such acquisitions, German trade in Trans-Atlantic lands could only be given a firmer position and a surer support, while without political protection trade cannot now thrive and progress."